palaeoware/revosim/revosim/docs_build/_sources/settingsoutput.rst.txt

     -- Species current modal genome
     -- Species current mean trophic level

-    **Note that this excludes species with less individuals than minimum species size, but is not able to exlude species without descendants, which can only be achieved with the end-run log.**
+    **Note that this excludes species with less individuals than minimum species size, but is not able to exclude species without descendants, which can only be achieved with the end-run log.**
 ..

 :Log - detailed species data: The rest of the log file comprises detailed data for each species in csv format, in the same order they appear in the tree.
 For each species, for every polling iteration, REvoSim provides the following data: